TenebrisNoctua/ServerAuthority/docs/examples/character.md

 This is an example character movement system that you can create with Server Authority.

+!!! failure "Deprecated"
+	In the newer versions, Server Authority comes with an updated PlayerModule that does and supports everything mentioned in this tutorial.
+This tutorial will continue to exist as an example, however.

 ## The Design

 In a server-authoritative model, the same code must run on both the Server and the Client.
 This is how the client predicts what the server will do.
 To achieve this, we have two options: We can use `ModuleScript`s to do it in a modular way, or we can use the new `AuroraScript` object to do it all in one script architecture.